x42/convoLV2/README.md

 The plugin works properly, but it is not [yet] possible to
 *   change the configuration settings (gain, delay, channel-map)
+*   only comes with a very basic GUI to load an IR file

 Installation & Usage
 --------------------